 Protecting the world’s wildest places

-Koalas are facing severe population extinction across the east coast of Australia due to deforestation, drought, bushfires, and flash floods.
+Koalas are facing extinction across the east coast of Australia due to disease, drought, bushfires, and flash floods.
 According to new data the number of koalas in the country has plummeted from 80,000 in 2018 to around 32,065 – 57,920 in the wild.

 In 2022 the Australian government announced that koalas would be officially classified as endangered in QLD, NSW, and the ACT.
 NSW has experienced the worst loss in population with a conservative estimate of 6382 koalas killed in the 2019-20 bushfire season.